 How to do it:

 - Stand tall with your feet together.
-Shift your weight over onto one leg.
+Shift your weight over onto one leg and bend the same knee slightly.

 - Lean forward from your hips and extend your opposite leg out behind you for balance.
 Do not round your lower back.

-- Reach down and touch the floor with your hands or lower whatever weight you are holding down to the ground.
+- Lower whatever weight you are holding down to mid-shin level.

-- Stand back up and repeat.
+- Drive upward through your heel and midfoot to stand back up and repeat.
 Do the same number of reps on each leg.

 4- 45-degree back extensions